spraakbanken/multiged-2023/README.md

 Two new datasets are introduced in this shared task: one for Swedish (based on the SweLL-gold corpus) and another for English (based on the REALEC corpus).

 The data is organized in tab-separated columns, with one token per line; each sentence is separated by an empty line.
 The first column contains the tokens, the second column contains the grammatical error label (c or i).
-Note that there are no column headers.
+Note that there are no column headers, and that speech marks are escaped with a preceding backslash like this: `\"`

 You are welcome to use the provided datasets as you see fit.